Frequently Asked Questions

 • What is the BENLYSTA Copay Program?

-The BENLYSTA Copay Program may help eligible commercially insured patients with their out-of-pocket costs for BENLYSTA.
+The BENLYSTA Copay Program helps eligible commercially insured patients with their eligible out-of-pocket costs for BENLYSTA.
+Eligibility restrictions and program maximums apply.
+Visit http://www.GSKCopayPrograms.com for information about additional program limitations and complete Program Terms and Conditions.

 Was this helpful?